grouparoo/app-example-porter/README.md

 4. `cp .env.example .env`
 5. `npm start`

+## Deploying this Repo

+Deploy with Porter!
+You will need to launch 2 addtional conatiners which can be found in the "community add-ons" section of the Porter Dashboard:
+* A redis container
+* A postgres container

 ## Notes

 Since we are using Buildpacks, set the `engines` field in `package.json` to lock in a specififc node.js version.